cotestatnt/Arduino-Google-API/README.md

 The redirect uri has to be inserted in your OAuth 2.0 Client ID credential definition (edit it after create).
 Remember also to add https://apis.google.com as authorized Javascript origin.

 ![OAuth 2.0 Client ID](/credentials2.png)

-### Features
-+ Authorize application for the allowed scopes
-+ Save and refresh access token (local filesystem )

-GoogleSheetAPI Class
-+ Create spreadsheet on Google Drive
-+ Create sheets in a provided spreadsheet
-+ Append rows to spreadsheet (formula supported)

-GoogleDriveAPI Class
-+ Create folders on Google Drive
-+ Upload files on Google Drive
-+ Update existing files on Google Drive
-+ Search for a specific file or folder

-GoogleGmailAPI Class
-+ Get list of unread messages
-+ Read metadata of message
-+ Read message body (snippet or full text)
-+ Send message to specific address

 ### To do
 + Add support for Calendar API